|CHAPTER TWO: SITUATIONAL ANALYSIS AND THEMATIC AREAS OF FOCUS

 A) State-based judicial and non-judicial remedies [Pages 20-21]

 The Government will:

-1. enforce all applicable laws as well as respect internationally recognised human rights laws and standards as they relate to land access and acquisition, natural resource management, environment and revenue management
+x.
+Enforce all applicable laws as well as respect internationally recognised human rights laws and standards as they relate to land access and acquisition and natural resources, environment and revenue management;

-6. improve access to the Human Rights Division of the High Court, Employment and Labour Relations Court, and the Environment and Land Court to ensure that they are accessible, expeditious and affordable avenues for remedying business-related human rights abuses.
+vi.
+Improve access to the Human Rights Division of the High Court, Employment and Labour Relations Court and the Environment and Land Court to ensure that they are accessible avenues for remedying business-related human rights abuses.
 The review shall include an assessment on whether the courts are expeditious and affordable;

 4.1.
 ANNEX 1: SUMMARY OF POLICY ACTIONS